Fertilizing the Vegetable Garden

 7 An over-application of iron can cause other micronutrient disorders.

-1 C.E.
-Swift, Colorado State University area extension agent, horticulture, Tri River Area, Grand Junction; and J. Self, CSU extension specialist – soil testing, soil, water, and plant pesting lab manager, Colorado State University, Fort Collins.
-Revised 2/09.
+*C.E.
+Swift, former Colorado State University area extension agent, Horticulture, Tri River Area, Grand Junction; and J. Self, Colorado State University Extension specialist – soil testing, soil, water, and plant testing lab manager, Colorado State University, Fort Collins.
+4/03.
+Revised 5/14.

 Colorado State University, U.S. Department of Agriculture, and Colorado counties cooperating.
 CSU Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.